-You ever see someone walking through the store, talking with a wireless headset?
-At first, you think the shopper next to you has gone looney-toons, talking to themselves in public, but then they turn to reveal a discreet gadget tucked around their ear and you immediately lose the hebegeebees.
-Fiew!
+Have you ever seen someone walking through a store, talking with a wireless headset?
+At first, you think the shopper next to you has gone looney-tunes, talking to themselves in public, but then they turn to reveal a discreet gadget tucked around their ear and you immediately lose the heebeegeebees.
+Phew!
 I do this on the reg, only there’s no gadget and I’m talking to God.

 Let’s be real, instead of trying to be politically correct, why don’t we just talk to God from the heart in our own lingo?
 I tell God everything!
-I tell Him what I want, what I don’t want, and I ask for help with some of the most trivial things.
-I even tell God when I am frustrated with Him and no, I don’t expect any bad “karma” to come of it.
+I’ll tell Him “Thank you!” and “I’m sorry!!”
+I ask for help and tell Him what I want.
+I even tell God when I am frustrated with Him and no, I don’t expect any bad karma to come of it.
 Even Jesus told God that He wasn’t a fan of His plan – Luke 22:42.

-So what did I say today?
-Well, I told God about my dreams for a bigger house, a nice home office, travel opportunities, and more income, while also asking Him to help me feel less awful about wanting more when I have all I need.
-Basically, I asked God to let me have my cake and eat it too.
+Today, I told God about my dreams for a bigger house, travel opportunities, and more income.
+I also asked Him to help me feel less awful about wanting more than I need.
+Essentially, I asked God to let me have my cake and eat it too.
 Sounds kinda greedy?
 Maybe a little selfish?
 I’m not done…

 I told God I was really confused.
-I used to pray for the opportunity to live near the ocean again, but now I love the work I’m doing and being near loved ones…so what the heck do I want?
-I told God about an argument I had this week, how I felt like I was right, and that the other person needed “enlightening”.
+I used to pray for the opportunity to live near the ocean again, but now I love the work I’m doing and being near loved ones.
+I told God about an argument I had this week, how I felt like I was right, and that the other person needed “enlightening.”
 Don’t I sound like the most humble person ever?

 His Yoke is Easy, His Burden is Light